 I grew up using store-bought mix for cornbread and muffins but they always tasted a little flat to me, like something was missing.
 Eventually I learned how to make cornbread from scratch, and of course, it’s so much better than any commercially made mix.
 Take note that the picture shows cornbread in one of my favorite cast iron skillets.
 Cornbread baked in a skillet produces slightly crunchy sides that I really enjoy.
 If you prefer muffins, just be sure to check for doneness around the 16-minute mark.
-Also, check out co-author and daughter Hayley’s yummy recipe for Whole Wheat Corn Muffins.
+Also, check out co-author and daughter Hayley’s yummy recipe for Whole Wheat Cornbread Muffins.

 4 tablespoons salted butter

 1 cup milk